Ministry of Health Singapore. All Rights Reserved.

 Treatment, said Dr Ranjit, depends on the location of the cancer, extent of the disease, and if the cancer has spread as well as the health status of the patient.

 “Recent advancements in radiotherapy equipment and computer planning technology, together with improved shielding techniques to protect healthy tissues, have significantly improved the precision of radiation delivery,” he said.

 “This means sensitive nerves, organs and tissues in the face, eyes and brain are spared, improving the outcomes of treatment.”

-At the moment, it is not known what the exact causes of nose cancer are but avoiding risk factors may be helpful in lowering the risk of the disease.
+At the moment, it is not known what the exact causes of nasopharyngeal cancer (nose cancer) are but avoiding risk factors may be helpful in lowering the risk of the disease.

 For example, it may help to avoid eating excessive amounts of salted fish and other preserved foods.

 Other helpful steps are to include lots of fresh fruit, green vegetables and other sources of antioxidants to lower your overall cancer risk.

 Avoid inhaling tobacco smoke as well.
 Both smoking and passive smoking are linked to an increased risk of cancer.